BonneVoyager/nested-objects-util/README.md

 # nested-objects-util

-A module to filter and diff huge nested objects having circular references.
+A module to filter and diff complex nested objects having circular references.

-It was implemented to filter out some values from huge nested objects with circular references and then diff them.
+It was implemented to filter out some values from inconveniently nested objects with circular references and then diff them.

-It's designed to work both on nodejs and browser.
+It's designed to work both on nodejs and browser without any dependencies.

 ## Installation